The Corporation of

 Constitution of Grace Community Church, Martin, TN

-Last amended the Fourteenth of December, in the year of our Lord 2014.
+Last amended the Ninth of December, in the year of our Lord 2018.

 In order to conduct and handle the affairs and property of Grace Community Church of Martin, TN, Inc. we, the members of said incorporated church, in business meeting duly called and held have adopted the following constitution: